 Have you written a blog post that generated a lot of clicks, shares, or feedback?
 This may reveal the interests of your readers and may be the perfect content for creating a reader magnet.

 If you’ve written a series of well-received posts, package them digitally and offer them as a lead magnet.

 Listen to your reader’s questions.

-If readers ask what happened to your minor characters Joe and Sally, from Book One, write a short story about their subsequent adventures and use it as a lead magnet that you know will resonate with your audience.
+If readers ask what happened to your minor characters Joe and Sally from Book One, write a short story about their subsequent adventures as a lead magnet that you know will resonate with your audience.

 If you consistently get the same questions on your nonfiction topic, gather a list of the questions people ask you most frequently, offer a FAQ sheet with answers based on your expertise.